Keyclic/docs-en/members.rst

 All members share those rights and other may stack if the member has more roles.

-Note : An ORGANIZATION:OPERATOR can be member of several organizations and an organization can have several ORGANIZATION:OPERATOR.
+Note : An *ORGANIZATION:OPERATOR* can be member of several organizations and an organization can have several *ORGANIZATION:OPERATOR*.

 .. _members-analytics: